 It is clear that the industry must move away from the siloed approach that has always defined banking, toward a model where the focus is on customer needs.
 This advanced analytic approach has the power to reinvigorate the relationship with customers while increasing satisfaction, improving profitability and building trust at a time when large and small competitors are providing new customer-centric digital solutions.

-A report from Aite Group, entitled Predictive Analytics: The Path to Competitive Differentiation, examines the state of marketing analytics, the data sources available, analytic techniques being applied, and how digital interactions with consumers will evolve in the future.
+A report from Aite Group examines the state of marketing analytics, the data sources available, analytic techniques being applied, and how digital interactions with consumers will evolve in the future.